PANCHAMAYAKOSHA – THE FIVE LEVELS OF BEING

-The vijnanamaya kosha houses the Buddhi, the level of consciousness beyond thought, from which intuition, inspiration, discrimination, insight and wisdom arise.
-The 'witness' operates at this level.
+The vijnanamaya kosha houses the Buddhi, the level of consciousness beyond thought, which is aware of the bigger picture and where intuition, inspiration, discrimination, insight and wisdom arise.
+This is the ‘Witnessing’ mind.

-Spiritual malaise, deep dissatisfaction, unhappiness, a sense of pointlessness and depression can occur when the vijnanmaya kosha is blocked.
+Spiritual malaise, deep dissatisfaction, unhappiness, a sense of pointlessness and depression can occur when access to the vijnanmaya kosha is hindered.

-(Psychotherapy, counselling, hypnotherapy, Time Line and dream therapy are examples of other approaches, which can also help to access the vijnanmaya kosha)
+(Psychotherapy, counselling, hypnotherapy, Time Line Therapy® and dream therapy are examples of other approaches, which can also help to access the vijnanmaya kosha).

 Practices to access and develop the vijnanamaya kosha:

 – ‘Yogic’ counselling (using concepts of yoga philosophy to address unhelpful beliefs and open the way to a positive shift in perspective)